open-AIMS/ReefModEngine.jl/docs/src/getting_started.md

 Do remember, however, that each process requires memory as well, so the total number of threads should not exceed `ceil([available memory] / [memory required per thread])`.

+The required memory depends on a number of factors including the represented grid size.
-As a general indication, RME's memory use is ~8-9GB for a single run.
+As a general indication, RME's memory use is ~4-5GB for a single run with a 10x10 grid.

 ```julia
 # Set to use two threads.
 Expect ~16GB of memory to be required.